ThomasKraaibeek/exim4-docker/README.md

+# Fork
+This repository is forked from https://github.com/tianon/dockerfiles/tree/master/exim4 Made some changes to enable SMTP via implicit TLS on port 465.

 # How To Use

 You probably want to bind-mount in some kind of `/etc/mailname` that actually makes sense.
 Probably also worth setting `-h` to the same value.
 Something like `-v /etc/mailname:/etc/mailname:ro -h "$(cat /etc/mailname)"` might be reasonable.